The Lone Fir Memorial Project is Now Fully Funded!

 Background

-Block 14 at Lone Fir Cemetery holds deep cultural and spiritual significance for Portland's Chinese American community.
-Since 2023, the C.A.C.A.
+The community efforts to create a memorial at Lone Fir Block 14 began in 2005.
+Since then, much more has come to light about the individuals buried at Block 14 and the injustices they endured.
+Starting in 2023, the C.A.C.A.
 Portland Lodge has been working to secure an official apology from Multnomah County for the historic harm inflicted on the Chinese American community regarding the Chinese Section, Block 14, and funding for a community memorial.

-We hope to continue our advocacy work on this to secure the needed funding to complete the memorial as designed.
 The memorial will restore dignity, preserve heritage, and reclaim the untold stories of early Chinese immigrants.
 It will serve as a place of healing, remembrance, and education, ensuring visibility and inclusion for communities long excluded from our shared history.
-This memorial must be completed with the care, accuracy, and dignity that honors both their lives and their enduring legacy.
+This memorial will be completed with the care, accuracy, and dignity that honor both their lives and their enduring legacy.

 • February 4, 2025